Enterprise Video Streaming Solutions: 8 Features to Look for in 2024

 In the past, Flash was the standard for online video.
 Users needed the Flash plugin to watch most streaming videos.
 Unfortunately, Flash was slow and full of security problems.

 Since the release of the iPhone, a new standard has taken over: HLS delivery.
-Today, most online video is served via the HLS streaming protocol
+Today, most online video is served via the HLS streaming protocol.

-Likewise, most online video streams via HTML5 video players.
+Likewise, most online video streams are via HTML5 video players.
 These players are widely compatible and support all devices.
 Today, common streaming devices include tablets and smartphones to desktops, and smart televisions.

 3. Content Delivery Network (CDN)